cryptoquick/nostr-guide/README.md

 And then in astral.ninja, I put `cryptoquick@cryptoquick.com` as my NIP-05 identifier.
 This won't work for anyone else, because I specified my public key within the file, and nobody else should have my secret key that I use to sign my messages when they're checked against that public key.

+Also bear in mind, Nostr is a protocol that's actually much more flexible than just a use as a Twitter-like social media platform.
+For example, [Anigma](https://anigma.io) is a client that's more similar to a Telegram chat than a Twitter feed.

 ## Relays

 Definitely add more relays, it can help a lot.
 Here's a list of mine: